leonardo-mc/hello-world/README.md

 # hello-world
-This is short description for this repository
+This is a short description for this repository